 #2 Dividends And Cash Rebates From NTUC FairPrice

 As an NTUC member, you are entitled to cash rebates (and dividends) from purchases made at NTUC FairPrice and Unity pharmacies.
-Cash rebates are based on purchases of up to $6,000 in the last financial year and are distributed annually along with dividends.
+Cash rebates are based on 4% rebate on purchases of up to $6,000 in the last financial year and are distributed annually along with dividends.

 To be eligible for NTUC FairPrice Rebates and Dividends, you need to sign up as a NTUC FairPrice member.
 This can be done by subscribing to 20 NTUC FairPrice shares at $1 each and pay a one-time non-refundable entry fee of $3.
 There is also a “Join Now Pay Later” scheme where you can pay for the 20 shares and entry fee with the rebates earned later on.
 The NTUC 20 shares will be refundable at $1 once the NTUC membership is concluded.